uber/crumb/README.md

   classpath returned for this extension's declared `key()`.
 The `type` and `annotations` parameters are the same as from `isConsumerApplicable()`.

-## Example
+## Example 1
+#### Plugin Loader

-Say you have some plugin interface `Feature`, and you want to automatically gather and instantiate implementations of this interface in a top-level app from downstream dependencies.
-Basically like a [`ServiceLoader`](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html), but at compile-time and with annotations.
+To demonstrate the functionality of Crumb, a real-world example must be used, a hypothetical plugin system to automatically gather and instantiate implementations of the `Feature` interface from downstream dependencies.
+Conceptually this is similar to a [`ServiceLoader`](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html), but at compile-time and with annotations.